NRC 2006 • Veterinary-Reviewed • Transparent assumptions

 Step 2: The Safety Gauntlet (Target Calibration)

-Once we know your dog's baseline, the engine applies hard constraints before a single ingredient is suggested.
+Once we know your dog's baseline, the engine applies hard constraints before we suggest a single ingredient.
 We lock in strict NRC safety ceilings to prevent mineral toxicity and ensure structural health.

 Total Transparency